How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 AES is the global standard for symmetric encryption, adopted by the US government in 2001 and now the most widely used encryption algorithm in the world.
 It uses a single secret key (128, 192, or 256 bits) for both encryption and decryption.
 The same key that locks the data also unlocks it — so both the sender and recipient must have the same key, and that key must be exchanged securely.

-Used in: File encryption (VeraCrypt, BitLocker, FileVault), WiFi security (WPA2/WPA3), VPNs, database encryption, ransomware (attackers also use AES to encrypt victim files), and as the bulk data encryption layer inside TLS/HTTPS connections.
+Used in: File encryption (VeraCrypt, BitLocker, FileVault), WiFi security (WPA2/WPA3), VPNs, database encryption, ransomware (attackers also use AES), and as the bulk data encryption layer inside TLS/HTTPS connections.

 Asymmetric Encryption — The Public/Private Key Pair